Quiet Leadership: How to Be a Successful Introverted Leader

 For example, let’s say you don’t like to talk in larger groups.
 Having a meeting with your team is a low threat, so you should look for opportunities to do this more often.

 On the other hand, having a meeting with a big client is a little higher risk.
-You may want to either have one of your team members with an extroverted personality trait lead the meeting.
+You may want to have one of your team members with an extroverted personality trait lead the meeting.
 Even if you don’t want them leading it, you may want to at least bring them along to facilitate conversation.

 You should always be looking for opportunities to grow as a leader.
 Don’t let your weaknesses hold you back.